ACINQ/tor-mobile-kmp/README.md

+---

+⚠️ This project has been deprecated and is not maintained anymore.

+---

 # Tor Mobile KMP

 **A Kotlin Multiplatform library for Android & iOS to start, connect to, and control a Tor proxy.**